yourealwaysbe/madgresso/README.md

 A Capybara-based script for automatically filling in Agresso expense claims, at least for the installation i have to deal with...

+Can either be done via expense claim files or interactively on the command line.

 ## Requirements

 * [Capybara 2.10.1](https://rubygems.org/gems/capybara)